ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Introduction

-This rough estimation often leads to the fact that the sum of potentials $g$ and $g^T$ goes to infinity.
-A number of approaches were proposed to model $T_\theta$ in equation (\ref{DP1}) \textit{e.g.}, with the Input Convex Neural Networks (ICNN) (\cite{amosconvex, makkuva2020optimal, amirhossein}) or with arbitrary non-convex neural networks (\cite{litu, korotin2022neural}).
-Most of such approaches make assumption on cost to be squared Euclidean and utilize Brenier theorem (\cite{brenier1991polar}), from which optimal map recovers as gradient of convex function $\hat{T} = \nabla g^c (x)$ .
-The main bottleneck of these parametric solvers is their \textit{instability in finding the optimal c-conjugate potential} $g^T$ from equation (\ref{conj_T}).
-Recently, \cite{amos2022amortizing} showed that it is possible to find near exact conjugate approximation by performing fine-tuning in order to achieve closest upper bound in the inequality.
-However, we strongly believe that solution found by fine-tuning can introduce bias by overfitting on current potential optimization step.
-Moreover, such procedure requires extensive hyperparameter tuning and will definitely introduce an additional computational overhead.\footnote{This intuition is supported by a direct evaluation in Section \ref{sec:exps} below.}
+A number of approaches were proposed to model $T_\theta$ in equation (\ref{DP1}) \textit{e.g.}, with the Input Convex Neural Networks (\texttt{ICNN}) (\cite{amosconvex, makkuva2020optimal, amirhossein}) or with arbitrary non-convex neural networks (\cite{litu, korotin2022neural}).
+Most of these approaches make an assumption that the cost is squared Euclidean and utilize Brenier theorem (\cite{brenier1991polar}), from which optimal map recovers as gradient of a convex function.
+The main bottleneck of these parametric solvers is their \textit{instability in finding the optimal c-conjugate potential} $g^T$ from equation (\ref{conj_T}) and the rough estimation of $T$ often results in a situation where the sum of potentials $g$ and $g^T$ diverges.
+These instability problems were thoroughly discussed in works \cite{amos2022amortizing, korotin2021neural}.
+Recently, \cite{amos2022amortizing} showed that it is possible to find a near exact conjugate approximation by performing fine-tuning on top of initial guess ($T_\theta$) in order to achieve closest lower bound in the inequality (\ref{conj_T}).
+Despite being an exact approximation to the true conjugate, such procedure requires extensive hyperparameter tuning and will definitely introduce an additional computational overhead.\footnote{This intuition is supported by a direct evaluation in Section \ref{sec:exps} below.}

-In this work, we propose to mitigate above issues by constraining the solution class of conjugate potentials by a new intuitive type \textit{expectile regression} regularization $\mathcal{R}_g$.
-Intuitively, we argue that it is possible to measure proximity of potential $g$ to $(g^T)^c$ without an explicit estimation of the infimum in $c$-conjugate transform (\ref{conj_c}) and instead optimize following objective:
+In this work, we propose to mitigate above issues by constraining the solution class of conjugate potentials through a novel form of \textit{expectile regression} regularization $\mathcal{R}_g$.
+In order to make joint optimization of $g$ and $T_\theta$ stable and more balanced (optimize $g$ and $T_\theta$ in the OT problem (\ref{DP1}) synchronously and with the same frequency), we argue that it is possible to measure proximity of potential $g$ to $(g^T)^c$ without an explicit estimation of the infimum in $c$-conjugate transform (\ref{conj_c}) and instead optimize the following objective: